DragonBlame/tpf-dragons-edition/WABBAJACK.md

 then point Wabbajack to it.
 5. Click the `Play` button.
 6. Wait for Wabbajack to finish.
-7. If you run into any issues, at first, try to simply retry the Wabbajack installation.
+7. If you run into any issues, simply retry the Wabbajack installation.
 If the installation still fails, ask for help in [TPF Discord server](https://discord.gg/tpf)'s _#tpf-de-wabbajack-support_ channel or [Wabbajack Discord server](https://discord.gg/wabbajack)'s
 #tpf-dragons-edition-support channel.
+You will need to upload your log file to the corresponding channel.
+You can find the relevant file (_Wabbajack.current.log_) inside the _logs_ folder within the latest version folder - this will be in the same location you saved _Wabbajack.exe_ to.

 ---